evalece/RAG/technical_log/README.md

+# RAG Technical Logs, Learnings and Decisions

-# April 28- Project Prep
+## April 28- Project Prep
 Retrieval Augmented Language Models:
 TF-IDF-sparse retrieval- score functiion and query function to score for query overlaps (i.e, words that do or do not occur among source queries)